Thornsnake/MCRBot/README.md

 Navigate into the bot folder and run `sh install.sh` to download all package requirements and compile the source code.

 ## Configuration
-To configure the bot, run `cp _config.ts config.ts` to make a copy of the configuration template.
-You can now open the `config.ts` file with your favorite file editor.
-In this guide it is presumed you are using `vim`.
-If you do not have Vim installed, you can do so with `apt-get install vim.`
-Open the configuration file with `vim config.ts` and you should see the following list of configuration options.
+To configure the bot, open the `config.ts` file with your favorite file editor and you should see the following list of configuration options.

 | Option               | Type     | Description
 | -------------------- | -------- | ---